SeanDaniels/structures-algorithms/docs/_topics/08-dynamic-programming.md

 ```
 The 0th and 1st elements of the fibonacci sequence are base cases, set at 0 and 1.

-This function would will call recursively until either of the base cases are met.
-The function call graph would look like:
+This function will call recursively until either of the base cases are met.
+Here is how the function call graph looks for recursively determining the 5th number in the fibonacci sequence.

 ![Fibb Call](/structures-algorithms/assets/images/fibb-call-graph.jpg)